-\<{cor} Let $U$ and $V$ be {v+g-}closed, bounded definable subsets of a product of an algebraic variety over a valued field with some $\G_{\infty}^m$.
-If $f: \std{U} \to \std{V}$ is a pro-definable morphism with closed graph, then $f$ is continuous. \>{cor}
+\begin{cor} Let $U$ and $V$ be v+g-closed, bounded definable subsets of a product of an algebraic variety over a valued field with some $\G_{\infty}^m$.
+If $f: \std{U} \to \std{V}$ is a pro-definable morphism with closed graph, then $f$ is continuous. \end{cor}